zakplus/sqlite-loader/README.md

 # sqlite-loader
-## A SQLite script loader for webpack 1.x and webpack 2.x.
+## A SQLite script loader for webpack

-This loader parses a SQLite script and extract the queries as a string array.
+This loader parses a SQLite script and extracts the queries as a string array.

 ### Use cases:
-SQLite queries for initial creation or updates of database schemas are better organized into script files then embedded into code.
-This loader let you easily load then at compile time.
+SQLite queries for initial creation or updates of database schemas are better organized into script files than embedded into code.
+This loader lets you easily load them at compile time.

 ### Installation: